nateberkopec/rails_lightweight_stack/presentation/presentation.md

 ```

-This example requires a secrets.yml and gemfile
+This example requires a secrets.yml and gemfile (and the gemfile can't contain ActiveRecord)

 ---